dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Proxy-server for Foundryvtt (EN).md

 # Proxy server for Foundryvtt (GM's PC - Wireguard - nginx)

-Below is one of the options for configuring a server with debian 10 for traffic proxying from a local GM's machine connected to a virtual private network using Wireguard, on the one hand, to a player's computer connected through a browser to a domain in the Internet via a secure https connection, on the other hand (and back).
+Below is one of the options for configuring vps/vds server with debian 10 for traffic proxying from a local GM's machine connected to a virtual private network using Wireguard, on the one hand, to a player's computer connected through a browser to a domain in the Internet via a secure https connection, on the other hand (and back).
 It allows several GMs to conduct games simultaneously, using one server (while choosing the minimum tariff plan for vps / vds, if the server is rented).

 The advantages of this approach are that:
 1) If you need to rent a server, you can minimize costs, because a weak machine is enough to proxy traffic.